Or, search nearly all of the business and general education databases using the search box below.

 Securing an Internship

 Make sure your resume is up to date and ready to go.
 Treat an internship as an extended working interview.
 There is no guarantee that your internship will lead to an offer for a permanent role, but employers sometimes hire interns.
 You are welcome to submit your resume for review through Optimal Resume’s Review Center at any time https://rasmussen.optimalresume.com/

 Search high and low.
 Internships are sometimes posted on websites such as Indeed and Rasmussen’s employment portal, Job Connect.
 Details about Job Connect are provided below.
 Not all internship opportunities are posted online.
 Research employer websites and call directly even if you don’t see anything posted.
-When you reach out, introduce yourself as a Rasmussen College student (provide anticipated graduation date) and let him/her know what you are requesting.
+When you reach out, introduce yourself as a Rasmussen University student (provide anticipated graduation date) and let him/her know what you are requesting.

-Job Connect is Rasmussen College’s job board where the employers we connect with on a day to day basis in Career Services post internships and job openings specifically for Rasmussen Students and Alumni.
+Job Connect is Rasmussen University’s job board where the employers we connect with on a day to day basis in Career Services post internships and job openings specifically for Rasmussen Students and Alumni.
 You can access Job Connect at https://rasmussen-csm.symplicity.com and download the “Simplicity Jobs and Careers” app on your phone or tablet.